This article has been translated with DeepL.

 The same challenges then and now

-The study points out that societal transformations cannot be managed solely from a global level, but must be driven by local initiatives.
-And to promote entrepreneurship and innovation in today’s green transition, it is important, according to Anna Stjernström, that rural areas are given the right conditions in terms of both capital and infrastructure.
+The study points out that societal transformations cannot be driven solely from a global level, but must be driven by local initiatives.
+And to promote entrepreneurship and innovation in today’s green transition, it is, according to Anna Stjernström, important that rural areas are given the right conditions both in terms of capital and infrastructure.

 – There is no shortage of good business ideas in rural areas.
 But when there are no schools, health centers, stable broadband or proper roads, it hampers all forms of entrepreneurship that can contribute to the green transition.